Divorce

 Contested vs. Uncontested Divorce in Georgia

+In Georgia, there are two ways to get a divorce: contested and uncontested.
 An uncontested divorce is one in which both parties agree on all of the key issues in the divorce, including property division, alimony, and child custody and support.
 An uncontested divorce is typically less expensive and much quicker than a contested divorce.
-It also allows you to have more control over the outcome of your case because you and your spouse get to decide what is best for your family, rather than having a judge make the decisions for you.
+It also allows you to have more control over the outcome of your divorce because you and your spouse get to decide what is best for your family, rather than having a judge make the decisions for you.

-A contested divorce, on the other hand, is one in which the parties cannot agree on one or more of the key issues in the divorce.
+A contested divorce, on the other hand, is when the parties cannot agree on one or more of the key issues in the divorce.
 This requires the court to make decisions on your behalf.
 In a contested divorce, you will need to attend one or more hearings and, in some cases, a trial.
 Contested divorces are generally more expensive and take longer to resolve than uncontested divorces.

 What Are the Grounds for Divorce in Georgia?